chetanbg1/cbg-microservice/README.md

 KAFKA
 --
-	apache kafka is publish-subscribe based fault tolerant messaging syatem it is fast, scalable and distributed by desiign it waas initially throught of as a message queue and open-source by LinkedIn in 2011 publish and subscribe to streams of records, like a message queue storage system so message can be consumed asynchronously kafka writes data to a scalable disk structure nd replicates for fault-tolerance. producers can wait for acknowledgement
+	apache kafka is publish-subscribe based fault tolerant messaging syatem it is fast, scalable and distributed by design it was initially throught of as a message queue and open-source by LinkedIn in 2011 publish and subscribe to streams of records, like a message queue storage system so message can be consumed asynchronously kafka writes data to a scalable disk structure and replicates for fault-tolerance. producers can wait for acknowledgement
-		sream processing with kafka streams API, enables complex aggregations or joins of input stream onnto an output stream of processed data in publish - subscribe , record is received by all consumers
+		stream processing with kafka streams API, enables complex aggregations or joins of input stream onto an output stream of processed data in publish - subscribe , record is received by all consumers

   	pros
    		loose coupling - neither services knows about other regarding data update matters
      		Durability - guarantees that the message will be delivered even if the consumer service is down Scalability - since the message get stored in a bucket, there is no need to wait for responses, we can create asynchronous communication between all services.
-	 	Flexibility - the sender of the massage has no idea who is going to consume it. meaning you caan easily add new consumers with less work cons
+	 	Flexibility - the sender of the massage has no idea who is going to consume it. meaning you can easily add new consumers with less work cons
-    		semantics - the developer needs to have a deep understanding of the message flow as its strict requirment. complex fallback approches may take place message visibility - you must track akk those messages to allow you to whenever a problem occurs. correlation IDs may be an option
+    		semantics - the developer needs to have a deep understanding of the message flow as its strict requirment. complex fallback approches may take place message visibility - you must track all those messages to allow you to whenever a problem occurs. correlation IDs may be an option

   steps to configure kafka